dsorokin/aivika-distributed-test/README.md

+# A Test Distributed Simulation Model for AivikaSim

 This test project defines a distributed discrete event simulation model for [aivikasim-distributed] [1].
 It should return the same reproducible results on computers with the same architecture whatever cluster you create.

+## What is Tested

+The test model is intentionally designed in such a way so that it would generate plenty of messages for stress testing the distributed module of AivikaSim.
+The most things could be done by using significantly more efficient discrete events and discontinuous processes supported by AivikaSim, but the heavy-weight external messages are used instead.
+There are many rollbacks and retries, when simulating.
+The goal is to test the underlying mechanism that provides with capabilities of the distributed discrete event simulation based on the optimistic Time Warp method.

 ## How to Test